What to do in London

 London highlights for families

-If you’re traveling to London with children, you won’t be looking for dry museums.
+If you’re traveling to London with children, you probably won’t be looking for dull museums.
 In our list you will find the London highlights that kids will also enjoy.
 We will describe the first three in more detail in a bit.

 These sights in London were our highlights: